Star-forming galaxies in the cosmic web in the last 11 Gyr: Results

 X-ray heating preferentially suppresses sSFR in filament-proximal regions by maintaining hot halo gas ($T > 10^{5}$ K) through Compton heating of the intergalactic medium.
 This process inhibits radiative cooling on scales of $\sim 100$ ckpc, flattening sSFR gradients when absent.
 A similar trend is seen for SFR, though the effect is more pronounced in sSFR due to its normalisation by stellar mass.
 Jets, operating on ckpc scales, displace circumgalactic gas through kinetic lobe inflation, creating cavities that reduce gas density in filament-aligned directions.
-Their removal eliminates the primary quenching mechanism for centrals and cools down the environment of satellites, leading to boosted sSFR near filaments, but the difference between the ``no~X'' and ``no~AGN'' cases is very subtle considering the uncertainties.
+Their removal eliminates the primary quenching mechanism for centrals and cools down the environment of satellites, leading to boosted sSFR near filaments, but the difference between the ``no X'' and ``no AGN'' cases is very subtle considering the uncertainties.
 Supernovae-driven winds (with velocities $v \sim 100$ km/s) regulate star formation at sub-kpc scales through mass loading factors that eject gas from disk regions.
 While insufficient to fully counteract AGN effects, stellar feedback preserves residual sSFR excess in satellites when AGN is disabled.
 This might occur because satellites experience ram pressure stripping in filaments, which concentrates their gas into compact nuclear regions where stellar feedback is not efficient to drive outflows.
 Altogether, stellar feedback seems to be the key in setting the sSFR excess near filaments, and removing all feedback mechanisms removes all deviations from the median relations.
+In the no-feedback run, once stellar-mass dependence is removed, star-forming galaxies show no residual modulation of sSFR with distance to filaments.
+This suggests that, in this regime, star-formation is dominated by the effects of the stellar-mass.

 At $z=1$, the trends show an intermediate behaviour between the high-$z$ regime and the low-$z$ regime.
 Gas accretion is expected to dominate at $z>1$, with filamentary inflows replenishing the interstellar medium of galaxies.
 Feedback quenching and gas heating become statistically efficient at low $z$ with AGN feedback quenching centrals via momentum-driven cavity formation, and stellar winds maintaining residual star formation in satellites through localised ($<1$ ckpc) gas ejection.
 We now aim to verify the exact link between baryonic matter accretion and the trends observed in sSFR.